ovh/docs/pages/platform/public-cloud/deploy_a_gpu_instance/guide.en-gb.md

 ![public-cloud](images/gpu.png){.thumbnail}

-The, select the Linux OS of your choise:
+The, select the Linux OS of your choice:

 ![public-cloud](images/linuxchoice.png){.thumbnail}